owen-jones/ojp-elements/readme.md

 An HTML page can be made for each component to test the component.
 Add pages to the `pages` directory in a sub-directory with the same name as the component.
 Then edit the `src/index.html` file to link to the new page.

 When a build is made, the `web` directory will be generated and all HTML pages will be copied over.
 This directory can be served remotely to test on a QA server.

-## Installing this library in a project
-- Follow the steps above to get a Github token and create a .npmrc file.
-- Run `npm install @owen-jones/ojp-elements --save`
-- If you are using a bundler like Webpack, you can import elements directly in your JS source files as needed.
-- Alternately, you can put a script tag similar to this `<script type='module' src='node_modules/ojp-elements/dist/ojp-elements.esm.js'></script>` in the head of your index.html
-- Then you can use the element anywhere in your template, JSX, html etc